 Before installing, modifying or servicing system, turn OFF the main (remote) electrical disconnect device.
 There may be more than one disconnect device.
-Lock out and tag switch with a suitable warning label.

 PROPERTY DAMAGE HAZARD

 Failure to follow this caution may result in property damage

 R-410A systems operate at higher pressures than R-22 systems.
 When working with R-410A systems, use only service equipment and replacement components specifically rated or approved for R-410A service.